brianlmacdonald/scorekeeper/README.md

 ## Getting Started

-See the game in action, here: scorekeeper-4cdf0.firebaseapp.com/
+See the game in action, [here](https://scorekeeper-4cdf0.firebaseapp.com/)

 ## Built With